ISISComputingGroup/kafka_dae_diagnostics/doc/architectural_decision_records/002_python_rust.md

 This module will need to deliver a range of DAE diagnostics information, including time-of-flight spectra for each period.

-Binning incoming events into spectra as they arrive could be performance-sensitive (dependent on event rate).
+Binning incoming events into spectra as they arrive can be performance-sensitive, dependent on event rate and numbers of periods/spectra/time channels.

 :::{note}
 The updates will not actually be _sent_ to EPICS PVs unless a subscriber is attached; see